Braces for Adults

 Am I too old for braces?

 Although teeth can be moved more easily while the jaw is still growing, it's never too late for braces.
 In fact, about 20 percent of orthodontic patients these days are adults, many of them on their second set of tinsel teeth.
 Braces now come in a range of colors, including gold.
-For just a few hundred dollars more, you can get clear or tooth-colored ones made of ceramic or plastic.
+For just a few hundred dollars more, you may be able to get clear or tooth-colored ones made of ceramic or plastic.
 An orthodontist may even be able to attach the braces to the insides of your teeth if you prefer, although this process is much more costly and uncomfortable.

 How do braces work?